IWC Schaffhausen: Electrical era

 In 1888 electricity began to take over at the watch factory.
 J. Rauschenbach had a powerline installed which supplied it with electricity.
 Shortly before the turn of the century, the company started converting its production machines to electricity.
-An electric motor made by Brown, Boveri & Co. from Baden powered the engines in the factory.
+An electric motor made by Brown Boveri from Baden powered the engines in the factory.
 These were later replaced during the 1930s with individually powered machines.

-1900-1960
+1900–1960

 During the period just before and after the First World War, E.J.
 Homberger established many social institutions.
 He extended the living quarters for factory employees and established a fund for widows and orphans.
 In 1929, the name of the fund was changed to the J. Rauschenbach Foundation and in 1949 he founded the Watch Company Welfare Foundation.
 Germany's military buildup of the 1930s brought the demand for precision watches back to Glashütte.
 From the second half of the thirties to the end of World War II, IWC was one of five watch manufacturers (the others being Stowa, Laco, Wempe and A. Lange & Söhne) that built B-Uhren for Germany's air force (Luftwaffe).

 On 1 April 1944, Schaffhausen was bombed by the United States Army Air Forces.
 The watch factory was hit by a bomb which failed to detonate after crashing through the rafters.
 The flames from incendiaries exploding nearby penetrated the building through the broken windows but were extinguished by the company's own fire brigade.

 After World War II, IWC was forced to change its focus.
 All of Eastern Europe had fallen under the Iron Curtain, and the economy of Germany was in shambles.
 As a result, old contacts and connections with other countries in Europe and the Americas as well as Australia and the Far East were revived and intensified or established.

 In the mid century, IWC rolled out its famed Caliber 89 movement.
-This mechanically-wound movement powered IWC models from the 1940s until the early 1990s.
+This mechanically wound movement powered IWC models from the 1940s until the early 1990s.